mnelson4/printmyblog/readme.txt

 = 3.16.1 July 20, 2022 =
 * Bugfix: prevent no formats existing when opting into Freemius but before confirming email
+* Bugfix: prevent images in Word from being taller than the page and appearing stretched

 = 3.16.0 July 19, 2022 =
 * Feature: introduce Microsoft Word documents for Pro licenses